Marius-Laurinaitis/BattleShipGameFinished/README.md

 # BattleShipGameFinished
 BattleShip game in Java.
-To run the game you should run BattleshipGame.java (locate file in cmd).
+To run the game you should run BattleshipGame.java .
-In CMD type javac BattleshipGame.java java BattleshipGame
+In CMD type: javac BattleshipGame.java
+type: java BattleshipGame
 ------------------------------------------------------------------------

 PROJECT TITLE: BattleShipGame with Unit Testing